wesslen/iviz-rstudio-workshop/README.md

 If you already have a [shinyapps.io](https://shinyapps.io) account, you can use those credentials instead.
 It's that easy.

+If that links doesn't work, you can create a new project from a GitHub repo, paste `` and click enter.
+If you go this route, proceed to install the packages as described below.

 ### 2) Run R/RStudio Locally

 You can also run the code locally.